commandAGI/commandAGI/docs/developers/daemon_system.md

 The daemon system provides a remote control interface for computers, allowing you to control a computer from another machine or process.
 It follows a client-server architecture with the following components:

 1. **ComputerDaemon**: The server component that exposes a REST API for computer control
-2. **DaemonClientComputer**: The client component that connects to a daemon server
+2. **Computer**: The client component that connects to a daemon server

 ## ComputerDaemon